nationalarchives/da-ayr-design-documentation/architecture-design-records/012-Infrastructure-and-deployment.md

 ## Deployment Design

-Main
+Main Deployment:
 This is the deployment of the base infrastructure, this include vpc, subnets internet gateway database, security groups etc

-Child:
+Child Deployment:
 This is the deployments of the applications and serverless resources i.e lambda and ecr/ecs.
 Child deployment can be done independent of the Main as long as the Main already exist.

-Below is a diagram of the deployment strategy that allows a base deployment but also independent application deployment
+Below is a diagram of the deployment strategy used that allows a base deployment but also independent application deployment

 ![Infrastructure and deployment](images/deployment-diagram.png)